5 Easy Ways to Protect and Display Your Rare Book Collection

 Some people build their collection on a single topic that fascinates them.
 Whether it’s biographies of war heroes or the history of beekeeping, the topic defines the parameters of the collection.
 A person may seek various and diverse topics to collect as well.

-5 easy ways to protect and display your rare book collection
+5 easy ways to protect and display your rare book storage

 While the value of a rare book is determined by its scarcity and its condition (binding inscriptions, edition), even if you don’t collect as an investment, it’s wise to protect your collection for future enjoyment.